 While low-energy proton beams can generate an immense flux of charged and neutral pions, a copious number of photons and $e^\pm$ can also be produced within the beam target through electromagnetic shower processes.
 These secondary particles can give rise to ALPs through various mechanisms---including the Primakoff process, Compton-like scattering, resonant production, $e^\pm$-induced bremsstrahlung, and associated production---depending on the specifics of the underlying ALP model.
-As a result, stopped-pion neutrino experiments offer strong sensitivity to ALP signals, particularly those involving interactions with SM photons and electrons.
+As a result, stopped-pion neutrino experiments offer strong sensitivity to ALP signals, particularly those involving couplings to SM photons and electrons.
 Related search proposals targeting ALP decay and/or scattering signals include CCM~\cite{CCM:2021jmk}, PIP-II~\cite{Toups:2022yxs,Aguilar-Arevalo:2023dai}, and DAMSA implementations at the RAON beam facility~\cite{Jang:2022tsp} and PIP-II~\cite{Kim:2024vxg}.
-Example sensitivity prospects for the ALP-photon and ALP-electon couplings at CCM are shown in Fig.~\ref{fig:ccm-sense-est}.
+Example sensitivity prospects for the ALP-photon and ALP-electron couplings at CCM are shown in Fig.~\ref{fig:ccm-sense-est}.

-Furthermore, pion decay-at-rest (DAR) experiments, along wit $\mu$DAR, will be utilized to measure neutrino–nucleon cross sections, including those on $^{12}\mathrm{C}$ and $^{13}\mathrm{C}$.
-The latter is particularly important for improving the $^8\mathrm{B}$ neutrino flux measurement and addressing the so-called 5 MeV bump observed in reactor neutrino experiments wit LS detectors~\cite{Bakhti:2024dcv}.
+Furthermore, pion decay-at-rest (DAR) experiments, along with $\mu$DAR, will be utilized to measure neutrino–nucleon cross sections, including those on $^{12}\mathrm{C}$ and $^{13}\mathrm{C}$.
+The latter is particularly important for improving the $^8\mathrm{B}$ neutrino flux measurement and addressing the so-called 5 MeV bump observed in reactor neutrino experiments with LS detectors~\cite{Bakhti:2024dcv}.